 Seven million disposable coffee cups are thrown away every day in the UK.
-Until recently that was seen as almost inevitable, but public attitudes have changed - and so have the recycling possibilities.
-Download our free guide to setting up a disposable coffee cups recycling scheme in your workplace.Read more
+Download our free guide to setting up a cup recycling scheme in your workplace.Read more

 The ‘Trashconverter’ toured the Forest of Dean, engaging people on the issue of littering by getting them to swap their trash for treats.
 Positively reinforcing anti-littering behaviour and raising awareness of litter in the environment.Read more

 Creative ways to tackle litter in rural areas, using the latest thinking and designs from around the world.Read more